 When I was in high school, the only thing that made me excited was lunch period and becoming a senior so I could get out of there.
 I’d always been an A/B student, so academics weren’t all that challenging.
-Most classes were a complete breeze and as and when I was taking a test or actively working on an assignment, I was daydreaming…or passing notes.
+Most classes were a complete breeze and when I was taking a test or actively working on an assignment, I was daydreaming…or passing notes.

 Sadly, not much has changed and that’s where the Super School Project comes in.